VTuber: The VTuber trend

 At the same time, the popularity of VTubers continued to rise on Twitch, with a host of several notable English-speaking VTubers such as then VShojo members Projekt Melody and Ironmouse.
 Pokimane also experimented with avatar-based streams using a model commissioned from a VTuber artist.

-In September 2020, Anycolor created an "Aggressive Acts and Slander Countermeasure Team" to offer counselling to victims of harassment and take legal measures against perpetrators of harassment, specifically the online harassment plaguing the Japanese entertainment industry.
-This announcement came in the wake of Hololive's VTuber Mano Aloe's retirement after only two weeks of activity due to online harassment.
-YouTube's 2020 Culture and Trends report highlights VTubers as one of the notable trends of that year, with 1.5 billion views per month by October.

 On March 30, 2021, Kizuna AI was chosen as one of Asia's top 60 influencers.
 In May 2021, Twitch added a VTuber tag for streams as part of a wider expansion of its tag system.

-In July 2021, Gawr Gura—a member of Hololive's first English branch—overtook Kizuna Ai as the most-subscribed VTuber on YouTube.
+On 30 June 2021, Gawr Gura—a member of Hololive's first English branch—overtook Kizuna Ai as the most-subscribed VTuber on YouTube.

 Cover's CEO Motoaki "Yagoo" Tanigo was selected as one of the Japan's Top 20 Entrepreneurs by Forbes Japan in its January 2022 issue.
 The following month, in the midst of a subathon event, Ironmouse accumulated the largest number of active paid subscriptions of all streamers on the platform at that point in time, although still behind an overall record previously set by Ludwig.
 According to data provided by parent company Amazon, VTubing content on Twitch grew by 467% in 2021 compared with a year earlier.
-In December 2022, the independent VTuber Neuro-sama gained attention on Twitch for its use of a large language model attached to a speech synthesis system to interact with her audience.
+In December 2022, the independent VTuber Neuro-sama gained attention on Twitch for her use of a large language model attached to a speech synthesis system to interact with her audience.